-CU Commission Decision No. 318 of June 18, 2010 (as amended through October 9, 2014,) approved the "Regulation on the Procedure of Phytosanitary Quarantine Control (Supervision) at the Customs Border of the Customs Union" and the "Common List of Regulated Products (Materials, Commodities) Subject to Quarantine Phytosanitary Control."
+CU Commission Decision No. 318 of June 18, 2010 (as amended through May 16, 2016) approved the "Regulation on the Procedure of Phytosanitary Quarantine Control (Supervision) at the Customs Border of the Customs Union" and the "Common List of Regulated Products (Materials, Commodities) Subject to Quarantine Phytosanitary Control."
 The list divided products into two groups: regulated products of high phytosanitary risk and regulated products of low phytosanitary risk.
+Products of high phytosanitary risk require a phytosanitary certificate.